MicrosoftDocs/microsoft-style-guide/styleguide/capitalization.md

     Country/Region
     Select the On/Off toggle.

 **Learn more** To learn more about capitalization, see [*The Chicago Manual of Style*](http://www.chicagomanualofstyle.org/home.html).
-(If you have Microsoft network access, you can use *[The Chicago Manual of Style Online](http://aka.ms/mslibrary/cms)* through MS Library.)
-If you’re not sure whether to capitalize a term, check your group's editorial style guide, the A–Z word list, and *[The American Heritage Dictionary](https://ahdictionary.com/)*.
+If you’re not sure whether to capitalize a term, check the A–Z word list and *[The American Heritage Dictionary](https://ahdictionary.com/)*.

 For information about capitalization in UI, see [UI text and design](/style-guide/ui-text-content-design) and for information about capitalizing UI labels in instructions, see [Formatting text in instructions](/style-guide/procedures-instructions/formatting-text-in-instructions).
-To learn more about using the Segoe font in formatting and design, see [Text formatting](/style-guide/text-formatting/).

 ## Sentence-style capitalization in titles and headings